seanbaxter/DirectXShaderCompiler/docs/HLSLChanges.rst

 Error Handling
 ==============

-Clang and LLVM already provide a number of error handling mechanisms: returning a bool flag to indicate success or failure, returning a structured object that flags the result along with other information, using STL system errors for certain errors, or using errno for some C standard library calls.
+Clang and LLVM37 already provide a number of error handling mechanisms: returning a bool flag to indicate success or failure, returning a structured object that flags the result along with other information, using STL system errors for certain errors, or using errno for some C standard library calls.

-There are two other kinds of error handling mechanisms introduced by HLSL on LLVM.
+There are two other kinds of error handling mechanisms introduced by HLSL on LLVM37.

 * C++ Exceptions.
 The primary use case for these is to handle out-of-memory exceptions.
-A second case is to handle cases where LLVM and Clang today attempt to terminate the process even though they are in a recoverable state (for example, when a '--help' switch is found in command-line options).
+A second case is to handle cases where LLVM37 and Clang today attempt to terminate the process even though they are in a recoverable state (for example, when a '--help' switch is found in command-line options).